Las Vegas tourism is down. Some blame Trump's tariffs and immigration crackdown

 “It’s very busy.
 It has been busy everywhere that we’ve gone.
 And really, really hot,” Ferry said.
 She added that she doesn't pay much attention to U.S. politics.

-Just off the strip, there's been no slowdown at the Pinball Museum, which showcases games from the 1930s through today.
-Manager Jim Arnold said the two-decade-old attraction is recession-proof because it’s one of the few places to offer free parking and free admission.
+Just off the strip, there's been no slowdown at the Pinball Museum, which showcases games dating back to the 1930s.
+Manager Jim Arnold said the two-decade-old attraction is recession-proof because it’s one of the few places that offers free parking and admission.

 “We’ve decided that our plan is just to ignore inflation and pretend it doesn’t exist," Arnold said.
 “So you still take a quarter out of your pocket and put it in a game, and you don’t pay a resort fee or a cancelation fee or any of that jazz.”

-But Arnold said he's not surprised overall tourism might be slowing because of skyrocketing prices at high-end restaurants and resorts, which “squeezes out the low-end tourist.”
+But Arnold said he's not surprised overall tourism might be slowing, citing skyrocketing pricing at high-end restaurants and resorts that “squeezes out the low-end tourist.”

 The mayor said the rising cost of food, hotel rooms and attractions also keeps visitors away.